mchk2017/Coding-and-Writing/Java/Chapter 1.md

 put together to make a valid program.
 The *semantics* of a program statement defines what that statement means (i.e. its purpose or role in a program).
 A program that is syntactically correct is not necessarily semantically/logically correct.
-A program will always do what we tell it to do, not what we <u>meant</u> to tell it to do.
+A program will always do what we tell it to do, not what we `meant` to tell it to do.

 **Errors that can occur in a program**<br>
 There are three types of errors: